martindbp/ipvc/README.md

 * Follow + store symlinks in metadata
 * Virtual repos (IPFS only, not on the filesystem)
 * A server with GUI
+* Tags
+* Commit messages in editor of choice